cc200723/-Machine-learning-and-AI/README.md

 ## VAE
-Your will implement and train a Gaussian VAE, and run experiments using the MNIST datasets (containing 28 ∗ 28 gray-scale hand written digit images)
+Your will implement and train a Gaussian VAE, and run experiments using the MNIST datasets (containing 28 ∗ 28 gray-scale hand written digit images).